 Amobarbital Detox: Signs, Symptoms & Treatment of Amobarbital Withdrawal

 Amobarbital is a drug no longer available for commercial use in the United States but that many individuals are still able to get ahold of and abuse.
 It belongs to the drug class of barbiturates, which are central nervous system depressants that can cause intense dependence when used often and in high enough doses.
 Dependence and tolerance both form with frequent use, as well as addiction if the drug is being abused.
-Those who become dependent will require intensive treatment in a amobarbital detox facility, and often, treatment in a rehab center afterwards for addiction.
+Those who become dependent will require intensive treatment in an amobarbital detox facility, and often, treatment in a rehab center afterward for addiction.
 Without this kind of professional care, it can be difficult for an individual to overcome this substance use disorder, and in many cases, serious side effects can occur such as relapse and overdose.